David Riazanov: Persecution, death, and legacy

-In December 1930, I. I. Rubin, a research assistant at the Marx-Engels Institute since 1926, was arrested by the Soviet secret police and charged with participation in a plot to establish an underground organization called the "Union Bureau of Mensheviks."
-As a lawyer, Rubin initially managed to avoid succumbing to false charges made by the interrogator, but he was nonetheless kept in custody and transferred to Suzdal.
+In December 1930, Isaak Rubin, a research assistant at the Marx-Engels Institute since 1926, was arrested and charged with participation in a plot to establish an underground organization called the "Union Bureau of Mensheviks."
+As a lawyer, Rubin initially managed to avoid succumbing to the charges made by the interrogator, but he was nonetheless kept in custody and transferred to Suzdal.

-In Suzdal, Rubin was subjected to a cramped punishment cell barely bigger than a man and to the torture of solitary confinement.
-With his health starting to fail, Rubin was eventually compelled to give false written testimony against David Riazanov to secret police des.
 Rubin claimed that he had kept an envelope containing secret documents of the mythical "Menshevik Center" in his office at the Marx-Engels Institute before discreetly passing them along to David Riazanov.
-Following a show trial conducted by prosecutor Nikolai Krylenko, Rubin was found guilty of participation in the plot and sentenced to a 5-year term of imprisonment.
-This coerced testimony of Rubin was used in building a case against his former employer, David Riazanov.
+Following a trial conducted by prosecutor Nikolai Krylenko, Rubin was found guilty of participation in the plot and sentenced to a 5-year term of imprisonment.
+This testimony of Rubin was used in building a case against his former employer, David Riazanov.

-With his name under a cloud of suspicion and with a show trial of the purported "Union Bureau of Mensheviks" in the offing, Riazanov was dismissed as director of the Marx-Engels Institute in February 1931.
+Under suspicion following the trial regarding the Union Bureau, Riazanov was dismissed as director of the Marx-Engels Institute in February 1931.

-Soon after the completion of the March trial of the Union Bureau — the so-called 1931 Menshevik Trial — with his name besmirched by false testimony, Riazanov was expelled from the Communist Party and arrested by the secret police, ostensibly "for helping Menshevik counter-revolutionary activity."
+Ryazanov was arrested shortly before the 1931 Menshevik Trial and his reputation damaged by Rubin's testimony, Riazanov was expelled from the Communist Party and arrested "for helping Menshevik counter-revolutionary activity."

-Following his arrest Riazanov was not sent to the labor camps of the Gulag, but was instead subjected to administrative deportation to the city of Saratov.
-In Saratov, Riazanov worked for the next six years in a university library.
-Riazanov's Marx-Engels Institute was consolidated with the Lenin Institute later in 1931 to form the Marx-Engels-Lenin Institute, under the direction of V.V.
-Adoratsky.
+Following his arrest, Riazanov was sent on administrative deportation to the city of Saratov.
+In Saratov, Riazanov worked for the next six years in the Saratov University library.
+Riazanov's Marx-Engels Institute was consolidated with the Lenin Institute later in 1931 to form the Marx–Engels–Lenin Institute, under the direction of Vladimir Adoratsky.

-During the Ezhovshchina of 1937, Riazanov was again arrested, this time as a purported member of a "right-opportunist Trotskyist organisation."
-On 21 January 1938, following a perfunctory trial, the Military Collegium of the USSR Supreme Court condemned Riazanov to death and he was executed later that same day.
+During the Yezhovshchina of 1937, Riazanov was again arrested as an alleged member of a "right-opportunist Trotskyist organisation."
+On 21 January 1938, following trial, the Military Collegium of the USSR Supreme Court condemned Riazanov to death and he was executed.

-Riazanov was posthumously rehabilitated in 1958.
-He was further rehabilitated in political terms in 1989 as part of the glasnost campaign of Mikhail Gorbachev.
+Riazanov was rehabilitated in political terms in 1989 as part of the glasnost campaign of Mikhail Gorbachev.

-According to historian Colum Leckey, David Riazanov's chief achievement lay in the realm of Marxology — acquiring, preparing, and publishing for the first time previously unknown writings of Karl Marx and Frederick Engels.
-Included among these were the works The German Ideology, sections of The Economic and Philosophical Manuscripts of 1844, The Critique of Hegel's Philosophy of Right and Dialectics of Nature.
+According to historian Colum Leckey, David Riazanov's chief achievement lay in the realm of Marxology: acquiring, preparing, and publishing for the first time previously unknown writings of Karl Marx and Frederick Engels.
+Included among these were the works The German Ideology, sections of Economic and Philosophic Manuscripts of 1844, Critique of Hegel's Philosophy of Right and Dialectics of Nature.